In test-optional college admissions, your essays are more powerful than ever.

 Why work with a college essay coach?

-A college essay is not an academic exercise.
+A college essay is not an academic paper.
 There’s no trusty 5-paragraph formula.
 And it isn’t just any personal essay.
 Only a handful of students are lucky enough to have an English teacher who assigns a practice college essay.
-Most college counselors simply do not have time to provide the detailed feedback students need to craft standout essays, line by line, draft by draft.
+And most college counselors simply do not have time to provide the detailed feedback students need to craft standout essays, line by line, draft by draft.

 With the guidance of a college essay coach, students learn to select compelling, uncommon essay topics.
 They compose a unique personal statement that captures who they are.
 They develop a vibrant activities list that conveys personality, values, quirks, and impact.
-And they write exceptional supplemental essays that enhance their applications overall — helping to earn their applications the attention students work so hard for.
+And they write exceptional supplemental essays that make them distinctive, memorable applicants for each school.

 “Jane is adept at helping young people discover and compose unique personal stories that stand out on the college admissions desk.
 Her work with our students has been tremendous.”